 - Ohio Revised Code - search for Chapter 4112

-The following table summarizes the laws which prohibit employment discrimination and identifies the government agencies which enforce those laws, as well as the websites where you can read these laws at no cost.
+The following table summarizes the laws that prohibit employment discrimination and identifies the government agencies that enforce those laws, as well as the websites where you can read these laws at no cost.
 Most public libraries provide public Internet access and may also have these laws in their collections in print.
 Law schools usually have specialized law libraries, and most allow public access to read the laws in print.

 |Law||Also called||Prohibits employment discrimination||Enforced by|